 What can you do to help?

 It’s difficult to break a habit — especially when they are products you’ve used for years — but living sustainably is a journey that only gets easier with time.
 Try some of the following product swaps as an easy way to drastically reduce the amount of plastic in your life.
 We recommend just picking the achievable steps to begin with so you can into the swing of things before making the next swaps.

 - Disposable period products Menstrual cups are a fantastic way to eliminate a large amount of your usual plastic waste.
 Tampons and pads may be what you’re used to, but the average menstruating person will go through a staggering 286 disposables every year.

 - Disposable razors Another culprit when it comes to single-use plastics is the humble razor.
 Convenient and unassuming, this is yet another product that is thoughtlessly thrown away, doomed to end up in a landfill.
 A fantastic alternative is the Bambaw safety razor.
-The 100% organic bamboo handle means you only need to replace the blades.
+These blades are corrosion resistant, making them much sturdier than cartridge razor blades.